whitphx/whitphx.info/content/blog/20211231-streamlit-webrtc-video-app-tutorial/index.md

 `streamlit_webrtc` uses WebRTC for its video and audio streaming.
 It has to access a "STUN server" in the global network for the remote peers (precisely, peers over the NATs) to establish WebRTC connections.
-As we don't see the details about STUN servers in this article, please google it if interested with keywords such as STUN, TURN, or NAT traversal.
+While we don't look at the details about STUN servers in this article, please google it with keywords such as STUN, TURN, or NAT traversal if interested.

 We configured the code to use a free STUN server provided by Google in the example above.
-You can also use any other available STUN servers[^5].
+You can also use any other available STUN servers[^3].

-[^5]: I once received a report that it took so long to make a connection with the library.
+[^3]: I once received a report that it took so long to make a connection with the library.
 The reason was that the reporter used Google's STUN server from the Chinese network.
 It was solved by changing the server. https://github.com/whitphx/streamlit-webrtc/issues/283#issuecomment-889753789

 The value of the `rtc_configuration` argument will be passed to the [`RTCPeerConnection`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) constructor on the frontend.